davide2894/react-reads/journal.md

 # Day 10 - Thu 17/5/18
 5:59am - continue from yesterday.
 Within 9:30 I should send this app to Renato.
+Before even implementing search I must handle the book button.
+What should do:
+- on user click I want it to display the dropdown.
+- when user clicks outside book (lose focus) switch back to icon